louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 2) Binning

 The first thing we do is simply truncate the latitude and longitude to 3 decimal places, which clearly bins the starting and ending locations into a grid that is about 100 meters tall and 80 meters wide at this location (Louisville) on the planet.
+This effectively creates a spatial histogram of rectangular tesselation across the city -- instead of displaying this as points, you could show the data as a weighted rectangles.

 ![Binning](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/bin-downtown.jpg)